-It is four-tenths of a cent more than one week ago, 6.2 cents higher than one month ago and $1.195 greater than one year ago, according to figures from the AAA and Oil Price Information Service.
+The average price is a half-cent more than one week ago, 7.2 cents higher than one month ago and $1.195 greater than one year ago, according to figures from the AAA and Oil Price Information Service.
+It has changed by two- tenths of a cent or less six of the past seven days.